Veena1700/mthree-training-notes/Week-7/Day-1_Angular Monitoring.md

 This Angular SRE dashboard provides a real-time monitoring solution for API and application health, integrating metrics, alerts, and logs into a unified interface.
 The `apiService` is central to data retrieval, while different components handle visualization and filtering.

-# Angular UI Deployment with Docker, Nginx, and Kubernetes
+## Angular UI Deployment with Docker, Nginx, and Kubernetes

-## Overview
-This document explains the deployment setup of the Angular UI application using Docker, Nginx, and Kubernetes.
-It covers the creation of necessary configuration files and deployment strategies.

----

 ## Dockerfile Setup
 This Dockerfile will define the containerization of the Angular UI application.